Menstrual disorders include:

 Menstrual disorders, particularly pain and heavy bleeding, can affect school and work productivity and social activities.

 Your medical history can help a health care provider determine whether a menstrual problem is caused by another medical condition.
 For example, non-menstrual conditions that may cause abdominal pain include appendicitis, urinary tract infections, ectopic pregnancy, and irritable bowel syndrome.
-Endometriosis and uterine fibroids may cause heavy bleeding and pain.
+Endometriosis and uterine fibroids may cause heavy bleeding and chronic pain.

 Your provider may ask questions concerning: